 I promised I’d share it all – the good, the bad, and the ugly– when I started this blog.
 So here goes nothing.
 I’m not proud of it, but today I threatened to send him back.
 Yup, I did.
 I told him that I could pick up the phone, call the superintendent, and he could hop on that big yellow bus in the morning.
 In my frustration, I almost picked up the phone to fake call the superintendent but, thankfully, I’ve learned from past parental fibbers and I resisted the desperate impulse.

 Today has been the worst day of our homeschooling journey thus far.
 There was no real incident, no true antecedent, nothing noteworthy to report- just a day filled with tears and opposition and whining and frustration.
 I knew there would be days like today and, frankly, I’m surprised there haven’t been more of them.
 I’m certain there will be worse days than today, too.
 Much like motherhood… am I right, homeschoolers?

 I climbed the stairs to find him on his bed with the dazed and disheveled look of a child who has surprised himself with a nap.
-He looked at me, while rubbing his sleepy eyes with one hand and flattening his unkept hair with the other, and he smiled.
+He looked at me while rubbing his sleepy eyes with one hand and flattening his unkempt hair with the other, and he smiled.

 “Do you feel better, buddy?”
 I asked.

 “Yeah.
 I was tired I think,” he replied.

 I sat beside him on his tornado-boy bed, with books and crayons and origami scattered all over it.
 I always wonder how he can sleep like this, but I love that he can.
 I put my arm around him and he leaned his weight against me.
 I apologized for how our day had played out and he said he was sorry, too.
 That never happens and I honestly had tears.